Licence Checker England

 Does mandatory HMO licensing apply in North Yorkshire Council?

 Yes.
 Mandatory HMO licensing applies across all of England, including North Yorkshire Council.
 It covers properties with 5 or more occupiers forming 2 or more separate households.
-You must apply to North Yorkshire Council council for a mandatory HMO licence if your property meets these criteria.
+You must apply to North Yorkshire Council for a mandatory HMO licence if your property meets these criteria.

 What happens if I rent without a licence in North Yorkshire Council?